danielsaidi/ApiKit/README.md

 ## About ApiKit

-ApiKit provides lightweight ``ApiEnvironment`` and ``ApiRoute`` protocols that make it easy to integrate with any REST-based APIs.
+ApiKit helps you integrate with any external REST API.

-With ApiKit, you just have to define one or multiple environments and routes, and can then start fetching data with the standard `URLSession` or a custom client implementation.
+ApiKit has lightweight ``ApiEnvironment`` and ``ApiRoute`` protocols that make it easy to integrate with any REST-based APIs using the standard `URLSession` or a custom client implementation.